 The most popular reversal patterns include:

 If you want to learn how to recognise chart patterns, strategies of how to trade them, and maybe some real trading examples, then please click on the links below and read about each one of them more in-depth

 Trading Chart Patterns

 According to the chart theory, we can go one step further and make the distinction between trending patterns such as channels, and non-trading patterns like triangles.
 The support and resistance levels that form the channel are parallel, effectively creating a mini-trend, while in a triangle the price gets squeezed into a tighter and tighter range.

-Trading based on chart patterns has its limitation because it doesn’t tell you the trend, and how the market has moved over a particular period of time.
+Trading based on chart patterns has its limitation because it doesn’t tell you the trend, and how the market has moved over a particular period.
 For example, the pin bar, which is the most basic reversal pattern, is only the action of a single bar.

-In order to trade successfully in the Forex market, you need to keep the chart pattern in a much broader context.
-You need to read the whole story behind the chart pattern and ask questions like where it’s located in relation to the trend, support and resistance levels, previous swing high/low, momentum readings, overbought and oversold conditions and more.
+To trade successfully in the Forex market, you need to keep the chart pattern in a much broader context.
+You need to read the whole story behind the chart pattern and ask questions about the trend, support and resistance levels, previous swing high/low, momentum readings, overbought and oversold conditions and more.

-Trading based on chart patterns is simply a technique, or a tool, that you can use in your trading to help you make better trading decisions and to better time the market.
+Trading based on chart patterns is merely a technique or a tool that you can use in your trading to help you make better trading decisions and to better time the market.

 Chart patterns give you a way to read the charts and can help you identify profitable trading opportunities.
 It’s important to focus and master one chart pattern at a time.
 Take it slow and make sure you’re absorbing all the information that the chart pattern is trying to tell you before committing to the trade.